On the estimation of extreme directional multivariate quantiles

 \section{Abstract}

-In multivariate extreme value theory, the focus is on the analysis outside of the observable sampling zone, which implies that a region of interest is associated to high risk levels.
-This work provides an \emph{out-sample} estimation method for the recently introduced directional multivariate quantiles (\textit{DMQ}) and a characterization of these quantiles at high levels.
-We introduce a multivariate procedure to carry out the estimation of the \textit{DMQ} and the asymptotic normality of the proposed estimator is derived.
-The methodology is illustrated with a multivariate $t-$distribution for which the theoretical \textit{DMQ} are analytically known.
-A real-life application to a financial case is also performed.
+In multivariate extreme value theory (\textit{MEVT}), the focus is on analysis outside of the observable sampling zone, which implies that the region of interest is associated to high risk levels.
+This work provides tools to include directional notions into the \textit{MEVT}, giving the opportunity to characterize the recently introduced directional multivariate quantiles (\textit{DMQ}) at high levels.
+Then, an \emph{out-sample} estimation method for these quantiles is given.
+A bootstrap procedure carries out the estimation of the tuning parameter in this multivariate framework and helps with the estimation of the \textit{DMQ}.
+Asymptotic normality for the proposed estimator is provided and the methodology is illustrated with simulated data-sets.
+Finally, a real-life application to a financial case is also performed.